 All reports of workplace violence or potential incidents of violence will be taken seriously, and will be investigated.
-The form of investigation will depend on the circumstances and may involve appropriate law enforcement or other competent person as determined by SNC, taking into consideration the nature of the workplace violence and the concerns of employee(s) who experienced or witnessed the workplace violence.
+The form of investigation will depend on the circumstances and may involve appropriate law enforcement or other competent person as determined by SNC, taking into consideration the nature of the alleged workplace violence and the concerns of employee(s) who experienced or witnessed the alleged workplace violence.

-- Upon receipt of a complaint or notification of an incident, the General Manager/Secretary-Treasurer will assign the investigation to an internal or external person to investigate.
-The Workplace Coordinator will assist the General Manager/Secretary-Treasurer as necessary with the coordination of the investigation. - 2.
-The investigation may include interviewing the complainant and the respondent as soon as possible, interviewing any witnesses, reviewing relevant documents and other materials and producing a final report detailing findings and recommendations (if any). - 3.
+- Upon receipt of a complaint or notification of an incident, the Chief Administrative Officer will assign the investigation to an internal or external person to investigate.
+The Workplace Coordinator will assist the Chief Administrative Officer as necessary with the coordination of the investigation. - 2.
+The investigation may include interviewing the complainant and the respondent as soon as possible, interviewing any witnesses, reviewing relevant documents and other materials, and producing a final report detailing findings and recommendations (if any). - 3.
 Following the investigation, the investigator may make a finding of: - a.
 Sufficient evidence to support a finding of a violation of this policy, - b.
 Insufficient evidence to support a finding of a violation of this policy, or - c.
-No violation of this policy. - 4.
-Upon being advised of the investigator's findings, the General Manager/Secretary-Treasurer will determine whether any action is required, which may include preventive, corrective and/or disciplinary action.
+No violation of this policy.

-5. The complainant and the respondent will be advised separately of the results of the investigation.
+- 4. Upon being advised of the investigator's findings, the Chief Administrative Officer will determine whether any action is required, which may include preventive, corrective and/or disciplinary action. - 5.
+The complainant and the respondent will be advised separately of the results of the investigation.